ozchamo/YAKKO/README.md

 - Deletes the entire operational cluster you've built, and unconfigure all the above
 - But don't worry - you can build again right?
 Automatically... (try 'yakko rebuildcluster' for this!)
 - All of this very tidily - if you stop (or delete) a cluster, it will retire all associated system services files
+- It is directory centric: each cluster resides in a different directory and perhaps different versions of YAKKO from other directories/clusters.
+Best practice is to always go to the directory of the cluster you want and run it from there.

 ---
 ## WHAT YAKKO IS NOT
 It is not a management tool for OpenShift.
-It has a small overlay of features to assist in the "automation" of getting things done that may otherwise be repetitive, but once your cluster is up, you can delete YAKKO for all you know, however, since it can do a few things post install (see "Day 2 Ops)" as well as allow you to delete all VMs and the configuration in your system, you should keep it!
+It has a small overlay of features to assist in the "automation" of getting things done that may otherwise be repetitive, but once your cluster is up, you can delete YAKKO for all you know, however, since it can do a few things post install (see "Day 2 Ops)" as well as allow you to delete all VMs and the configuration in your system, you should keep it.

 ---
 ## REQUIREMENTS